-Finally, the concession was extended by virtue of a ruling issued by the Director General of Coastal and Marine Sustainability, at the behest of the Ministry for Agriculture, Food and the Environment, notified to the Company on 25 January 2016.
-The extension has been granted for a period of 60 years starting from the extension application date, 8 November 2013.
-The additional term granted beyond the initially-contemplated maximum term of 50 years, i.e., 10 years, is tied to execution of a series of investments appraised at €61m.
-These investments are already contemplated in the business plan announced by the Company on 19 November 2015.
+Finally, the concession was extended by virtue of a ruling issued by the Director General of Coastal and marine Sustainability, at the behest of the Ministry for Agriculture, Food and the Environment, notified to the Company on

+January, 25, 2016.
+The extension has been granted for a period of 60 years, starting from the extension application date, November 8, 2013.
+The additional term granted beyond the initially-contemplated maximum term of 50 years, i.e., 10 years, is tied to execution of a series of investments appraised at €61.0 million.
+These investments are already contemplated in the business plan announced by the Company on November 12, 2015.

-We can provide no assurance, however, that the litigants who initially challenged our concession rights under the process for the early termination of the concession and/or the litigants who have challenged the extension of our concession will not seek judicial review of the decisions by the Ministry for Agriculture, Food and the Environment dated on July 30, 2015 and January 25, 2016 and any such appeals, if successful, could ultimately reverse all or part of any extension of our concession which will have a material adverse effect on our business, financial condition and results of operation.
-Please see "Business-Our Sites and Facilities-Pulp Business sites and facilities-Pontevedra" and "Business-Legal Proceedings and Tax Audits."
+We can provide no assurance, however, that the litigants who initially challenged our concession rights under the process for the early termination of the concession and/or the litigants who have challenged the extension of our concession will not seek judicial review of the decisions by the Ministry for Agriculture, Food and the Environment date on July 30, 2015 and January 25, 2016 and such appeals, if successful, could ultimately reverse all or part of any extension of our concession which will have material adverse effect on our business, financial condition and results of operation.